How it all started on Airport Road

 We don’t like to think of SSA as having two parts and deliberately try to blur the distinction.
 Nonmembers are encouraged to join in Club activities and are always most welcome.
 They are encouraged to become members when it is appropriate for them because it is economically advantageous if they plan to do a lot of flying in this area.
 Club members are encouraged to meet non-members and ride guests, help out on the flight lines, and, if qualified, give rides and instruction.

 The Club has a Board of Directors elected from among the membership at the Club’s annual meeting held at the end of the soaring season.
 The board is a mixture of new and old members, those who fly Club gliders and ship owners, in an effort to represent the entire membership.
 The Club also annually elects three officers who manage its affairs.

 Because most Club members including the Board members and the officers must earn livings, the day-to-day field operation is in the capable hands of our staff.
-Rick Hanson is the Chief Flight Instructor and Airport Manager.
-Rick also runs special programs, such as our youth camps and soaring seminars.
-Bill Stinson, who was Airport Manager for many years, is an FAA Examiner certified to issue glider ratings.
-Gail Webster is our Office Manager, and John Tracy is our Chief Tow Pilot.
-Several other very capable people fill in our instructor and tow pilot rosters.
+Rick Hanson is our Chief Flight Instructor and Tom Anderson is our Director of Operations and Airport Manager.
+Rick and Tom also run special programs, such as our youth camps and soaring seminars.
+John Tracy is our Chief Tow Pilot.
+Several other very capable people work in our office and fill out our instructor and tow pilot rosters.
 The flight line is manned by several youngsters who are rewarded with an instructional flight for each day they help out on the field.
 Many others help out on a part-time basis.